evidentlyai/evidently/docs/book/evaluations/no_code_evals.md

 * **Reasoning**: choose to include reasoning for the decision (Recommended).
 * **Category** and/or **Score**: have the LLM respond with the category (Recommended) or also return a score.
 * **Criteria**: define custom criteria in free text to clarify the classification task.
-* **Visualize as**: applies when you compute both Category and Score: choose which one to visualize in the Report.
+* **Visualize as**: when both Category and Score are computed, choose which to display in the report.
-* **Target/Non-target Category**: name the labels you want to see.
+* **Target/Non-target Category**: labels you want to use.
-* **Uncertain Category**: Specify how the model should respond when it can’t decide.
-The default is “unknown,” but you can choose one of your existing categories instead.
+* **Uncertain Category**: how the model should respond when it can’t decide.

 {% hint style="info" %}
-**What other evaluators are there?**.
-Check the list of Descriptors on the [All Metrics](../reference/all-metrics.md) page.
+**What other evaluators are there?** Check the list of Descriptors on the [All Metrics](../reference/all-metrics.md) page.
 {% endhint %}

 To add evaluations for another column in the same Report, click “Add Preset,” select “Text Evals,” and follow the same steps for the new column.
 You can include evals for multiple columns at once.

 # 6. Run the evaluation

-Before you generate the Report, you can add a Tag.
-This will help identify it later or reference it later.
+Before generating the Report, you can add a Tag to identify or reference the Report later.
 It's optional.

-Click “Run”, and the calculation will start running!
-It may take some time to process, especially if you have a large dataset.
+Click “Run”, and the calculation will start!
+It may take some time to process, especially on a large dataset.

 # 7. View the results

 Once your evaluation is complete, you can view the results.
-You can choose to:
+You can either
-* see only the Dataset with the added scores, or
+* view the Dataset with the added scores, or
-* go to the **Explore** view, which shows your Dataset alongside a summary Report with score distributions (Recommended).
+* use the **Explore** view to see the Dataset with a summary Report (recommended).

-If you have many Metrics, the Explore page will initially show the full long Report.
+If you have many Metrics, the Explore page will initially show the long Report.
 Use the selector at the top to focus on a specific Metric.

 Here’s what the Explore page might look like with the results from the Cheerfulness evaluator for the “Answer” column:

 ![](../.gitbook/assets/cloud/nocode_judge_result-min.png)